jugshaurya/showcase/mdx-blogs/stl.md

     - implement sorted Data structure; data can be searched in O(logn)
     - `set`, `map`, `multimap`, `multiset`
     - ordered map/set have an order and are implemented as self balancing BST(Red balck Trees).
+    - Keys may not need be integral. requirement: operator`<` should be defined.

   - unordered Associative Containers
     - implement unordered Data structure; data can be searched in O(1)